WRF Output

 afwa_diag_opt=1

-And then set any of the following options to 1 in &afwa to output specific fields (set for each domain - default is 0=off).
+Then set any of the following options to 1 in the &afwa namelist record to output specific fields (set for each domain; default is 0=off).

 afwa_ptype_opt = 1,1